About Heather Blackmore…

 Relevant Experience and Qualifications

-Heather has been learning about ADHD for over 20 years and continues to feeds her intense curiosity around Neurodiversity by consistently engaging in Continuing Professional Development (CPD) to better support her clients.
-In January, she started a master's in Psychology and Neuroscience of Mental Health.
+Heather has been learning about ADHD for over 20 years and continues to feed her intense curiosity around Neurodiversity by consistently engaging in Continuing Professional Development (CPD) to better support her clients.

 She returned to college in her 30s to complete an honours business degree and she brings over 30 years of business experience to her coaching having worked in a variety of roles in media, hospitality, food, fashion, education, legal, property development and the creative arts across her career.